 12.4.3 Donations of money must never be solicited for the benefit of the Tax-Aide program at sites by volunteers or anyone else.
-If any site sponsor or organization solicit contributions/ donations, they must not be linked or appear to be linked to the AARP Foundation

-Tax-Aide tax preparation service.
-Collection of any sort is specifically prohibited at Tax-Aide site.
+If any site sponsor or organization solicit contributions/ donations, they must not be linked or appear to be linked to the AARP Foundation Tax-Aide tax preparation service.
+Collections of any sort including tip/donation jars, is specifically prohibited at Tax-Aide sites.